yell0wsuit/MARIOFont/README.md

 ![image](https://i.imgur.com/Gn4b1H9.png)

 The UI (time and score) and logo font in most Super Mario series.
 This file is found in **Mario Tennis: Ultra Smash**, and again is used in **Super Mario Run**.
+In **Dr. Mario World**, the file is embedded inside *globalgamemanagers* (a Unity archive file).
 It supports basic Latin, full Hiragana and Katakana, some Kanjis, and some Cyrillic characters.

 This is a custom font created by Fontworks and Nintendo holds the rights to it.
-Latest version is v3.005 on 5/25/2011.
+Latest version is v3.203 on 8/20/2019.

 ## MARIOMAKER.otf
 ![image](https://i.imgur.com/X3wnM0K.png)